noccy80/php-logpipe/README.md

     /exception/i  <- will perform a case independent match

+### Entering commands

+Currently the only supported command is `set`, but you can go ahead and invoke it by pressing colon (`:`) while in the
+dumper:

+    :set                  <- list all settings
+    :set buffer.size      <- show the value of buffer.size
+    :set buffer.size 999  <- set buffer size to 999

 ## Using with Symfony

 To use LogPipe with Symfony you only need to register the handler as a service so that it can be used with Monolog.